chetanmn9/OnDevicePurchaseOrderCreation/README.md

 ------------ |
 ![](https://github.com/chetanmn9/OnDevicePurchaseOrderCreation/blob/master/App%20Demo/PurchaseOrderItems.png) |

 This App allows users to create purchase orders on their devices.
 This app can be used on site where a contractor can generate a purchase order, assign a desired supplier and add the required items.
-Once the purchase order is created it can be uploaded to a MySQL database for further admin work by other stakeholders.
+Once the purchase order is created it can be uploaded to a SQL database for further admin work by other stakeholders.

 * Core Data Database is used for storing purchase orders, Items in a purchase order, item pricing and supplier information.
 *	Purchase order and items added in purchase order are maintained as two different entities with one-to-many relationship.
 *	All purchase orders are displayed as a table view – with PO number, supplier name and PO created date available at a glance.
-* Each Purchase Order when tapped, navigates to next screen to add items to the PO from a picker.
+* Each Purchase Order when tapped, navigates to the next screen to add items to the PO from a picker.
 *	A php script is called to upload the purchase order to the SQL Database.
-Once a purchase order is uploaded, user gets a confirmation notification and the upload button is disable.
+Once a purchase order is uploaded, user gets a confirmation notification and the upload button is disabled.
 Upload status is displayed for each Purchase Order.